 While my role was usually that of a web developer, I also developed applications, designed and balanced the game mechanics of a football manager and taught and mentored aspiring web developers.

 Previously, I worked with languages like Perl, PHP, Java and ActionScript.
-But since discovering Ruby in 2010 I have worked exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.
+But since discovering Ruby in 2010 I have worked almost exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.

 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of Barcelona on Rails, the local Ruby User Group.